 Technology allows us to connect anywhere, anytime, and with anyone.
-No matter where we are in the world, we can shop, control our homes, control our televisions, and more just from our smartphones.
+No matter where we are in the world, we can shop, control our homes, and even run our businesses.
 Although this technology makes life convenient, it also brings an increased risk of identity theft and internet scams.

 Identity Theft & Internet Scams

 Cyber awareness is a term we hear a lot nowadays.
 Cybercriminals are continually coming up with new ways to steal your personal or business information, money, and identity.
 It’s important to know what methods they are using and how to recognize them.

 - Identity Theft is acquiring and using someone else’s personal information illegally to obtain money or credit.
 Signs of identity theft include: bills for products or services you did not purchase, suspicious charges on your credit cards, or new accounts opened in your name that you did not authorize.

 - Imposter Scams occur when you receive an email or call from a person claiming to be a government official, family member, or friend requesting personal or financial information.
 For example, an imposter may contact you claiming to be from the Social Security Administration.
 The imposter will inform you that your Social Security number (SSN) has been suspended, and hope you will reveal your SSN or pay to have it reactivated.

 - Debt Collection Scams occur when criminals attempt to collect on a fraudulent debt.
 Signs the “debt collector” may be a scammer are requests to be paid by wire transfers or credit cards.
 In 2018 there was a spike in requests for gift cards and reloadable cards as well.

 Anytime you are online; you are vulnerable.
 Follow these 5 tips to stay safe.